coilysiren/TumblrDevKit/README.md

 ### Setup: Command Line Deploy

-1. Copy the env file (`$ cp .env.example .env`) and fill it in with your login.
+1. Copy the env file (`$ cp .env.example .env`) and fill it in with your login info.
 Make sure the newly created file contents aren't shown in source control.
 2. Whenever you want to push changes to your theme to Tumblr, run `$ python deploy.py`

 ### Setup: CSS Builder